cornerman/py3status-wiki/Load-and-order-py3status-modules-directly-from-your-current-i3status-config.md

 * [This is the list of all available modules](https://github.com/ultrabug/py3status/tree/master/py3status/modules)

-## Nota bene
-In order to respect the behavior of previous versions of py3status, all the modules present in inclusion folders (loaded by the `-i` command line flag) will be loaded automatically **unless you start using the new order += method described in this article**.

-This means that once a py3status module is listed in the `order +=` parameters of your i3status.conf, this new mechanism **will take precedence over the legacy behavior**.

 ## Loading a py3status module
 To load a py3status module you just have to **list it like any other i3status module** using the `order +=` parameter.